 Bevel siding is installed horizontally to provide a shadow line which varies with the thickness of siding selected.

 Available in many widths and thicknesses, this is just one of the many choices of Beveled Siding

-Available in lengths up to 20 feet, Clear, Finger-Jointed Bevel Western Red Cedar Siding is an attractive and very cost effective choice when paint will be applied; providing all the performance and beauty of premium cedar siding.
+Available in 16′ lengths, Clear, Finger-Jointed Bevel Western Red Cedar Siding is an attractive and very cost effective choice when paint will be applied; providing all the performance and beauty of premium cedar siding.

 Another interesting type of bevel siding is Skirl or “wavy” siding.
 Perfect for a rustic look.

 BOARD AND BATTEN

 Board-and-batten siding is created when wide clear or knotty Western Red Cedar (or other material) boards are installed vertically with narrower boards, called battens, installed vertically over the joints.
 There are endless combinations of board widths that can be used to create this classic siding pattern suitable for large or small scale applications; the most frequent being 1×3” battens with 1×10” or 1×12” boards.
 Additionally, the installation of the boards can be reversed with the wider boards installed over the battens to create a deep channel effect.

 Classic Western Red Cedar Board and Bat Siding